Choosing the right PCI DSS SAQ for your self-assessment

 (Note: Some mail and telephone order organizations may also fall into the below categories.)

 - SAQ B: Applies to face-to-face retailers using standalone payment terminals that connect to their payment processors through dial-out connections and do not store cardholder data storage.
-Also, if you have an imprinting machine in your business, it shouldn’t have electronic storage capabilities; otherwise, PCI SAQ B doesn’t apply to you.
+Also, if your business has an imprinting machine, it shouldn’t have electronic storage capabilities; otherwise, PCI SAQ B doesn’t apply to you.

 - SAQ B-IP: This applies to retailers using standalone payment terminals that connect to their payment processors via the internet and do not store cardholder information.
 The payment terminal should be approved under the PCI-PTS program and listed on the PCI SSC website.